nicpie-bit/SQLAlchemy-Trip-Planning-Analysis/README.md

-# SQLAlchemy Homework - Surfs Up!
+# SQLAlchemy - Surfs Up!
 HW 10

 I've decided to treat myself to a long holiday vacation in Honolulu, Hawaii!
 To help with my trip planning, I need to do some climate analysis on the area.
 The following outlines what I need to do.